A lot or a little?

 What parents need to know

 Parents need to know that Robotech is an '80s cartoon that centers on a war between humans and alien invaders, so many scenes feature battles fought in the sky and on the ground.
 Explosions, missile attacks, downed aircraft, and demolished buildings are some of the violence you'll see, and characters are injured or killed, though not graphically.
 Despite the persistent sense of doom concerning threats to Earth's survival, the heroes' storylines are filled with hope in the forms of budding romance, rekindled relationships, and a sense that they're fighting for the common good.
 The show's mature themes about good and evil, betrayal, and oppression are better suited to older viewers, but kids will enjoy the stories even if this content is over their heads.
+Note: The 2006 "remastered" version of the show available via some sources includes additional scenes that contain some pretty incongruous nudity in some episodes (for example, a woman taking a shower is shown from the back, skirts flipping up, etc.) which makes the show much less appropriate for young kids.

 What's the story?